adamLutPhi/MachineLearner/README.md

 ## Lessons learned

-- `Ziggurat function` is **Biased** in Data Sampling.
-Samples are More around the mean, but there aren't as much are  the `Tail Area`.
+- `Ziggurat function` is a **Biased** Data Sampler.
+Samples are More around the Mean, whereas an Ideal  Sampler would fairly but there aren't as much are  the `Tail Area`.
 An Ideal sampler would `Uniformly Samples` (on x-Axis), regardless the Distribution & its respective properties  (for that reason, I don't see it as an enhancement). _Alas_, to Cross-reference with another paper (yet to come) that studies Tails, & proves this algorithm is sound, & Fairly Samples data in tail, just as everywhere else

 - A Fair Sampler is expected to work, which Starts sampling from a Uniform locations along the x-Axis - whatever Distribution might be considered

 - Opens up a _possibility_ for a **Statistical Repo**
 - For more info, please visit [the Discussion](https://github.com/adamwillisXanax/DeepLearner/discussions/12)

+# Credits

+## special Thanks
+Heros behind the Scene there lies a list of human beings that I couldn't do without, in the Alphabetic Order:

+- Professor Steven G. Johnson @stevengj: providing an `MIT OCW` Julia course (usefully concise course)
+- Tamas K. Paap [PhD] @tpapp: Useful Code Help  on the `Julia Discourse`

+## papers Used

+## Youtube

 # A WIP (Work In Progress) Project
 This project is just a `seed` I sowed